TESTgroup-BNL/LeafGasExchange/vignettes/Canopy_scaling.md

 ![plot of chunk unnamed-chunk-6](Canopy_scaling_files/unnamed-chunk-6-1.png)![plot of chunk unnamed-chunk-6](Canopy_scaling_files/unnamed-chunk-6-2.png)![plot of chunk unnamed-chunk-6](Canopy_scaling_files/unnamed-chunk-6-3.png)

 ```
-## [1] "GPP =  926.056287006624 g CO2 m-2 Ground Y-1"
+## [1] "GPP =  5574.45193486157 g CO2 m-2 Ground Y-1"
-## [1] "ET =  1311.29627596088 L H20 m-2 Ground Y-1"
+## [1] "ET =  1405.79150422933 L H20 m-2 Ground Y-1"
 ```

 By default three figures are produced which give the vertical and temporal variation of gsw, An and Tleaf in the canopy.
-Other figures can be produced using the output if needed.
+Other figures can be produced using the outputs if needed.

 For example, if we want to compute a figure with the CO2 at the leaf surface: